vgaldi/fw-lab/content/post/2023-03-30_AdOM-FLW-published/index.md

 ---
-title: Our paper on leaky waves in flatland published in AdOM
+title: Paper on leaky waves in flatland published in AdOM
 date: 2023-03-30
 draft: false
 authors: []